SYBIL

 What is power, in graph terms?

 Not charisma.
 Not legal authority.
 Not money.
-Those are expressions of power.
-We want the substrate.
+Those are expressions of power, not its source.

 Power is the capacity of a node to change the information states and action-spaces of other nodes.
-And that capacity is not a property of the node alone; it's a property of the node in the graph.
+That capacity is a property of the node in the graph, not the node alone.

 We can write this schematically: